aristanetworks/avd/adr/schema/schema-0005-separate-boundary-validation-from-models.md

 validating loose data inside feature logic would mix user-boundary concerns with domain generation.
 Loading unchecked dictionaries directly into core logic would instead produce late and inconsistent failures.
 Where should validation occur, and what representation should the core use?

+This record governs conversion, schema validation, and model loading at public input boundaries.
+It does not assign cross-field or runtime-dependent domain invariants to the static schema, and it does not define output rendering policy.

 ## Decision Drivers

 - Users need complete, contextual validation errors before generation proceeds.